Body Language Tips For Job Interview

 In summary, some of the things you want to be paying attention to are tone, eyes, mouth, arms, and body.

-When thinking about tone, try to project a sense of happiness and confidence to demonstrate that you’re eager and capable for the job at hand.
-Also pay close attention to the tone of the interviewer when they respond to your comments or questions.
+When thinking about tone, try to project a sense of happiness and confidence to demonstrate that you’re eager and capable of the job.
+Also, pay close attention to the interviewer’s tone when they respond to your comments or questions.

-Maintain strong eye contact.
-If it’s particular difficult for you to maintain staring at someone’s eyes, try to imagine a triangle with the eyes and mouths creating the corner to make it a bit easier for yourself.
-Also try to keep your eye contact for spurts of 4-5 seconds at a time.
-Maintaining eye contact for less than that period of time can show a lack of confidence and too much longer can come across as over aggressive or possibly even creepy.
+Maintain intense eye contact.
+If it’s tough to maintain staring at someone’s eyes, imagine a triangle with the eyes and mouths creating the corner to make it a bit easier for yourself.
+Also, keep eye contact for spurts of 4-5 seconds.
+Maintaining eye contact for less than that period can show a lack of confidence, and too much longer can come across as over-aggressive or possibly even creepy.

-Pay attention to the interviewer’s mouth as it can give a lot of clues as to how they feel about a particular statement.
-If they’re smiling after you’ve responded to one of their questions, you’ll know you’re on a good track.
+Pay attention to the interviewer’s mouth, as it can give a lot of clues as to how they feel about a particular statement.
+For example, if they’re smiling after you’ve responded to one of their questions, you’ll know you’re on a good track.

-Also look at the person’s arms.
-Ideally you want them to be open as it’s a sign that someone is mentally open to what you’re saying as well.
-Be ware of the crossed arms as that is most likely a sign that they’re not taking well to what is being said.
+Also, look at the person’s arms.
+Ideally, you want them to be open as it’s a sign that someone is mentally available to what you’re saying.
+But, on the other hand, be aware of the crossed arms, as that is most likely a sign that they’re not taking well to what is being said.

 Lastly, use body posture to your advantage.
-Though mirroring people’s body posture is most often done on a subconscious level when they find each other agreeable, you can still use the phenomenon to your advantage in a conscious manner.
-Just be careful not to overdo it as you don’t want to shoot yourself in the foot by making it obvious that you’re simply trying to mirror them.
-Do this by transitioning your body slowly and at a pace that’s natural to your conversation.
+Though mirroring people’s body posture is most often done subconsciously when they find each other agreeable, you can still use the phenomenon to your advantage in a conscious manner.
+Just be careful not to overdo it, as you don’t want to shoot yourself in the foot by making it evident that you’re simply trying to mirror them.
+Do this by transitioning your body slowly and at a natural pace to your conversation.

-Now go out there and use these powers of body language to ace your next job interview.
+Now go out there and use these powers of body language to ace your following job interview.
 Good luck!
 If you need help connecting with employers, create a profile on Rainmakers!